bgord/knowledge/README.md

 - Install git in a container
 - Setup maildev in docker-compose
 - SSH to a running container
+- Docker add rules to iptables from exposed ports

 ### [elixir](elixir.md)
 - What type of language is Elixir?